A Foundational Concept

-While elaborating a basic training approach for integrating a Catholic understanding of the human person, psychology, and mental health practice, the DMU has articulated a series of basic principles for a Meta-Model of the human person.
-This Meta-Model is the fruit of a longstanding and concerted effort of the University’s faculty, with input from its student body and outside collaborators as well.
+While elaborating a basic training approach for integrating a Catholic understanding of the human person, psychology, and mental health practice, the DMU faculty articulated a series of basic principles for a Meta-Model of the human person.
+This Catholic-Christian Meta Model of the Person (CCMMP) is the fruit of a longstanding and concerted effort of the University’s faculty, with input from its student body and outside collaborators as well.

 All Faculty Integration Study Group

 The Department of Integrative Studies is dedicated to the renewal of the Catholic Christian intellectual tradition and the integration of the theoretical and empirical bases of psychology and counseling with a Catholic-Christian view of the human person.
 In order to articulate such an integrated vision, the DMU faculty meets regularly in a research group called the “All Faculty Study Group.”
 Because these meetings involve not only psychologists and counselors–both clinicians and theoreticians–but also statisticians, philosophers, and theologians, they are inherently multidisciplinary.

 Integrative Course Development Team